 Boxing lightweights Teófimo López and Masayoshi Nakatani will square off in an IBF final eliminator on Friday at MGM National Harbor in Oxon Hill, Maryland.

 The undercards start at 6:30 p.m.
 ET, while the main event begins at 10 p.m.
 ET.
 Neither will be on regular TV in the US, but you can watch all the fights via ESPN+, the digital streaming service from ESPN that has exclusive coverage of boxing and other live sporting events, all the 30-for-30 documentaries and additional original content for $4.99 per month.

-You can start a free trial of ESPN+ right here, and you can then watch a live stream of Celtic vs Hearts on your computer via ESPN.com, or on your phone (Android and iPhone compatible), tablet, Roku, Amazon Fire TV, Apple TV, Chromecast, PlayStation 4, Xbox One, or other streaming device via the ESPN app.
+You can sign up for ESPN+ right here, and you can then watch a live stream of Lopez vs Nakatani on your computer via ESPN.com, or on your phone (Android and iPhone compatible), tablet, Roku, Amazon Fire TV, Apple TV, Chromecast, PlayStation 4, Xbox One, or other streaming device via the ESPN app.

 Source: New feed